 The workshop is a forum for discussing invasive species management activities within the state, offers expert presentations about emerging invasive species science and management issues, and training for new and experienced invasive species managers alike.
 The workshop typically draws 100 to 150 participants.

 The 2018 Conference and Workshop

-The City and Anchorage is largest city Alaska and a hub for Southcentral Alaska where a variety of invasive species issues that encompass marine, terrestrial, and freshwater systems.
+The City and Homer is southern end of the Kenai Peninsula with a vibrant fishing and farming community meet a variety of invasive species issues that encompass marine, terrestrial, and freshwater systems.
 Southcentral Alaska, has several active invasive species management groups working on issues including eradication of Elodea, management of various other species, and outreach.
 This year's workshop will host a variety of topics highlighting legacies of invasive species introduction and management as well as emerging issues statewide.